 The live sandbox developed for Swift by Kaleido hosts 18 central banks and commercial banks to help define the future of CBDCs in cross-border payments.
+The solution has been "tested across almost 5,000 transactions between two different blockchain networks and a traditional fiat currency," according to published results.

 Digital currencies have the potential to quicken settlements across borders, add transparency to global markets, and reach unbanked populations.
 These next generation banking systems will have a major impact on our global economy.
 That’s why Kaleido is proud to announce the completion of a new CBDC sandbox for Swift, the global provider of secure financial messaging services.
 Eighteen central banks and commercial banks are actively participating in testing to accelerate a path to full deployment.

-The sandbox demonstrates that CBDC-initiated cross-border payments can plug into Swift’s enhanced platform exactly as real-time gross settlement (RTGS) payments do.
+Enabled by Kaleido and leveraging Hyperledger FireFly, the sandbox demonstrates that CBDC-initiated cross-border payments can plug into Swift’s enhanced platform exactly as real-time gross settlement (RTGS) payments do.
 This is facilitated using Swift's newly designed CBDC connector gateway.
 The goal of the experiment is to assess the potential to use CBDCs in cross-border payments and get real-time feedback on potential strategies.

 “Kaleido’s sandbox enabled us to deploy the technical infrastructure developed for our CBDC experiments in an open testing environment.
 As such, the sandbox is an important component in getting the feedback from our community that we need to develop further iterations of our CBDC solution,” said Nick Kerigan, Managing Director, Head of Innovation, Swift.